TheLinuxGuy/ugreen-nas/README.md

 Refer to my resources below:
 - [Alternatives to UGREEN NAS OS](alternative-operating-systems.md)
 - [How to install LED controller on Proxmox VE / Debian](proxmox-led-install.md)

+## Windows Drivers

+The network driver you need for Windows is Aquantia `AC113C` get it from https://www.marvell.com/support/downloads.html
+- I recommend installing `Intel Driver & Support assistant` for getting the other drivers for the chipset.